mloft74/lapis/README.md

 ### Why is the blur feature not working?

 Most likely it is because you are not using the right tag.
-Make sure your cards are tagged with `NSFW`, not `nsfw`, not `Nsfw`, not anything else.
+Make sure your cards are tagged with `NSFW`, not `nsfw`, not `Nsfw`, it needs to be exactly `NSFW`.
 If you want to change the name of the tag, replace the `.NSFW` part above with `.name_tag`, where `name_tag` is the name of the tag you want to use.

 ### I found a bug, where can I report it?